jingma-git/SGI_STL/InsideC++ObjectModel/chp2/ReadMe.md

 ## 2.1 Default Constructor Construction

-### When will compiler will implicitly write 'constructor' code for you?
+### When will compiler implicitly write 'constructor' code for you?

 1. Member class with default constructor
 2. Base class with default constructor